wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Checking whether a header is present in the request

 Applications sometimes need to check the availability of a header before proceeding to something like reading the header value.
-You can use the  `hasHeader`  function in the `request` object for this purpose.
+You can use the `hasHeader`  function of the `request` object for this purpose.

 #### Examples

-- Checking if a particular HTTP header (`content-length`) exists given the header name.
+- Checks if a particular HTTP header (`content-length`) exists, given the header name:

   ```ballerina
   request.hasHeader("content-length")
   ```

-- Checking if a particular HTTP header (`content-length`) exists by passing a variable (`contentLength`) containing the header name.
-Note the omission of the double-quotes.
+- Checks if a particular HTTP header (`content-length`) exists by passing a variable (`contentLength`) containing the header name.
+Note the omission of the double quotes:

   ```ballerina
   request.hasHeader(contentLength)
   ```

-### Reading the JSON Payload of the request
+### Reading the JSON payload of the request

 JSON is a common content type used for HTTP communication.
-The `request` variable’s `getJsonPayload` function can be used to read the JSON payload sent with the HTTP request.
-Note that the `getJsonPayload` function’s return type is `json|ClientError`.
+You can use the `getJsonPayload` function of the `request` variable to read the JSON payload sent with the HTTP request.
+Note that the return type of the `getJsonPayload` function is `json|ClientError`.

 #### Example

-- Reading the JSON Payload of the HTTP request.
+- Reads the JSON payload of the HTTP request:

   ```ballerina
   request.getJsonPayload()
   ```

-### Reading the Text Payload of the request
+### Reading the text payload of the request

-Sometimes, content is sent as a string (plain text) with the HTTP request.
-The `request` variable’s `getTextPayload` function can be used to read the text payload sent with the HTTP request.
-Note that the `getTextPayload` function’s return type is `string|ClientError`.
+Sometimes content is sent as a string (plain text) with the HTTP request.
+You can use the `getTextPayload` function of the `request` variable to read the text payload sent with the HTTP request.
+Note that the return type of the `getTextPayload` function is `string|ClientError`.

 #### Example

-- Reading the Text Payload of the HTTP request.
+- Reads the text payload of the HTTP request:

   ```ballerina
   check request.getTextPayload()